 ANTHONIO Annie (2009)

-As a jokey publicity stunt for the Italo disco flavoured ANNIE single ‘Anthonio’, Richard X used its backing track to create a brilliant tongue-in-cheek response to her tale of broken holiday romance.
+As a jokey publicity stunt for the Italo disco flavoured ANNIE single ‘Anthonio’, Richard X used its backing track and a new lyric by Hannah Robinson to create a brilliant tongue-in-cheek response to her tale of broken holiday romance.
 As a modern exponent of Italo, HEARTBREAK’s charismatic vocalist Sebastian Muravchik amiably played the role of the disimpassioned Latin lover.

-Available on the ANTHONIO single ‘Annie’ via Black Melody
+Available on the ANTHONIO single ‘Annie’ via Pleasure Masters

 SAINT ETIENNE Method Of Modern Love (2009)